npresearchlab/NavAging_Paper/README.md

 This repository provides complete reproducibility materials for our study examining aging-related differences in spatial navigation and allocentric knowledge recall using an immersive, naturalistic virtual environment (*NavCity*).
 The study compares younger adults (YAs) and older adults (OAs) across multiple cognitive and navigational assessments.

 **Key Features:**
-- Raw and processed data from all participants
 - Complete analysis pipeline from raw data to final figures
 - Statistical analysis scripts
 - Publication-ready figures